White-throated quail-dove: Distribution and habitat

 They inhabit humid evergreen montane forest in the Andes, usually between 900 and 3000 m but sometimes as low as 700 m.

 Behavior

 Feeding

 The white-throated quail-dove forages on the ground, usually alone but sometimes with one or two other birds.
 Its diet has not been documented.

 Breeding

 The white-throated quail-dove's breeding season appears to vary across its range.
-One documented nest was a flat platform placed 2 m above ground in a tangle of vegetation; it contained one egg.
-Essentially nothing else is known about its breeding phenology.
+One documented nest was a flat platform placed 2 m above the ground in a tangle of vegetation; it contained one egg.
+A second nest was also a platform, made of tightly packed dry twigs placed on a horizontal branch fork about 3 to 4 m above the ground.
+At its discovery an adult was on the nest apparently incubating an egg or eggs.
+Later observations showed two adults exchanging places on the nest.
+Essentially nothing else is known about the species' breeding biology.

 Vocalization

 The white-throated quail-dove's song is "a single monotonous low-pitched note whoOOo, with highest amplitude in the middle."

 Status

 The IUCN has assessed the white-throated quail-dove as being of Least Concern.
 Its population is suspected to be stable but has not been quantified.
 Little is known about its biology and ecology and it appears to be patchily distributed.